 - Assemble Dish: Return the chicken and its juices to the skillet, and simmer on low for 2 minutes, or until heated and gravy thickens.

 Tips for Success

 - How do I know when my smothered chicken is done cooking?
 Use an instant-read thermometer to test your chicken for doneness, and test it a little bit sooner than you think the chicken is done.
-It’s easy to cook it a little longer if necessary, but once the chicken is overcooked, it will become dry quickly.
+It should read 165F.

 - Dairy-Free: You can make a dairy-free version of this dish by using your favorite non-dairy milk instead of heavy cream.
 Add a cornstarch slurry to thicken as desired.